-Positioning a piano in a home is one of the most essential steps to starting your nurture for your new instrument; with love and tender care, your piano will be a lifelong friend.
-This guide will cover all the information you should know, which should hopefully help you decide where to position your piano perfectly.
+Where to position a piano in your home is one of the most essential steps to starting your nurture for your new instrument; with love and tender care, your piano will be a lifelong friend.
+This guide will cover all the information you should know, which should hopefully help you decide where to position a piano in your home.

 There are many different environmental factors within the home that can affect the upkeep of the piano leading to more frequent tuning issues and other wear and tear factors.